 Welcome to a list of our current members as well as a bit about our conductor, Chris Kim.

-Because of the multitude of recital and music event cancellations due to the COVID-19 pandemic, we wanted to recognize our seniors here.
+Because of the multitude of recital and music event cancellations due to the COVID-19 pandemic, we wanted to recognize the senior class of 2020 here.
 We thank you for everything you have done for the orchestra and at Oxy!

 Michael Kwan (Concertmaster) has been one of the most familiar faces in the Oxy Symphony Orchestra, serving as first violin concertmaster for several 2019-20 concerts.
 The favorite piece he's played at Oxy was, like for many others, the thrilling Danzón No. 2 by Arturo Márquez.
 Michael isn't much of a Green Bean person, but his favorite Cooler snack after a Tuesday evening rehearsal is a cold can of Yerba Mate tea.
 The third floor of the Academic Commons, or library, is his favorite place to study on campus, with its independent study desks and general quiet that help people buckle down on their work.
 An extremely talented virtuoso violinist, Michael is always working on ways to unify the violin section through shared techniques or bowings, especially during complicated pieces.
 Michael also provides constant, reliable guidance when leading the section.
 Thank you for all you do, and we can't wait for what's next for you!! - Angelina Lee '22